Technology Management (Ph.D.)

 It is essential that graduates of the program have completed the coursework required in one Major Area of Specialization.
 The Major Area of Specialization, broader topics of technology management, or specific career skills can be supported by the Professional Studies Area.
 This specialized knowledge is enhanced by developing a broader understanding of the interrelations of technology with other disciplines such as science, economics, sociology, and government policy designed into the General Technology Core.
 The Ph.D. in Technology Management Program is basically a research and scholarship program.
 Research is critical to the advancement of knowledge in the profession.
 Research courses are complemented by the dissertation.

-The Ph.D. in Technology Management is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The Ph.D. in Technology Management is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.